jakestrouse00/autobuy/README.md

 #### Update product
 Updates a product by ID.
-This call requires all aurguments be present.
+This call requires all arguments to be present.

 ```python
 from autobuy import product